-Because ‘vegetables’ is a culinary term, not exactly a scientific one, there are many things we consider to be vegetables but are, in fact, flowers.
-As you prepare your Thanksgiving table for a beautiful feast, consider adding these vegetables that double as flowers.
+Because "vegetable" is a culinary term and not exactly a scientific one, there are many things we consider to be vegetables but are, in fact, flowers.

 Artichokes